kellino/DiscreteEntropy.jl/paper/paper.md

 H(X) = - \sum\_{x \in X} p(x) \log (p(x))
 \end{equation}

 However, it is a very hard problem when knowledge of the distribution is incomplete.
-It is well know that the `MaximumLikelihood` (or Plugin) estimator, underestimates the true entropy on average [@basharin].
+It is well known that the `MaximumLikelihood` (or Plugin) estimator, underestimates the true entropy on average [@basharin].
-This difficulty has lead to a large number of improved estimators. [@Rodriguez2021EntropyEst], for example, evaluate 18 different estimators, among which are _Grassberger_ [@grassberger2008entropy], _Chao Shen_ [@chaoshen] , _NSB_ [@nemenman2002entropy], _Zhang_ [@zhang] and _James-Stein_ [@hausser2009entropy].
+This difficulty has led to a large number of improved estimators. [@Rodriguez2021EntropyEst], for example, evaluate 18 different estimators, among which are _Grassberger_ [@grassberger2008entropy], _Chao Shen_ [@chaoshen] , _NSB_ [@nemenman2002entropy], _Zhang_ [@zhang] and _James-Stein_ [@hausser2009entropy].
 These estimators were scattered across 3 different programming languages